Rio de Janeiro: Social issues

 There are significant disparities between the rich and the poor in Rio de Janeiro, and different socioeconomic groups are largely segregated into different neighborhoods.
 Although the city clearly ranks among the world's major metropolises, large numbers live in slums known as favelas, where 95% of the population are poor, compared to 40% in the general population.

 There have been a number of government initiatives to counter this problem, from the removal of the population from favelas to housing projects such as Cidade de Deus to the more recent approach of improving conditions in the favelas and bringing them up to par with the rest of the city, as was the focus of the "Favela Bairro" program and deployment of Pacifying Police Units.

-Rio has more people living in slums than any other city in Brazil, according to the 2010 Census.
-More than 1,500,000 people live in its 763 favelas, 22% of Rio's total population.
-São Paulo, the largest city in Brazil, has more favelas (1,020), but proportionally has fewer people living in favelas than Rio.
+Rio has the second highest population of favela residents in Brazil, but the 11th highest proportion of its total population living in favelas.
+More than 1.3 million people live in its 813 favelas, 21% of Rio's total population.

 Rio also has a large proportion of state-sanctioned violence, with about 20% of all killings committed by state security.
 In 2019, police killed an average of five people each day in the state of Rio de Janeiro, with a total of 1,810 killed in the year.
 This was more police killings than any year since official records started in 1998.